This is the order in which the PSS Seal goes together.

 This picture gives you a better idea of what the completed set up looks like.
 At first I was concerned about heat from the exhaust riser but an infrared thermometer confirmed that the bottle stays plenty cool and besides it fits well.

-The blue tape on the back wall is reminding me of the engine hours when I last changed the oil.
-It's a crude system but it keeps me on my oil change routine.
+The blue tape on the back wall is a reminder of the engine hours when I last changed the oil.
+It's a crude system but it keeps a good in-compartment oil-change record.